Dynamic positioning: History

 Dynamic positioning began in the 1960s for offshore drilling.
-With drilling moving into ever deeper waters, Jack-up barges could not be used any more, and anchoring in deep water was not economical.
+With drilling moving into ever deeper waters, jack-up barges could not be used anymore, and anchoring in deep water was not economical.

-As part of Project Mohole, in 1961 the drillship Cuss 1 was fitted with four steerable propellers.
-The Mohole project was attempting to drill to the Moho, which required a solution for deep water drilling.
+As part of Project Mohole, in 1961, the drillship CUSS 1 was fitted with four steerable propellers.
+The Mohole project aimed to drill to the Moho, which required a solution for deep-water drilling.
 It was possible to keep the ship in position above a well off La Jolla, California, at a depth of 948 meters.

 After this, off the coast of Guadalupe, Mexico, five holes were drilled, the deepest at 183 m below the sea floor in 3,500 m of water, while maintaining a position within a radius of 180 m.
 The ship's position was determined by radar ranging to buoys and sonar ranging from subsea beacons.

-Whereas the Cuss 1 was kept in position manually, later in the same year Shell launched the drilling ship Eureka that had an analogue control system interfaced with a taut wire, making it the first true DP ship.
+Whereas the CUSS 1 was kept in position manually, Shell later in the same year launched the drilling ship Eureka, which had an analog control system interfaced with a taut wire, making it the first true DP ship.

-While the first DP ships had analogue controllers and lacked redundancy, since then vast improvements have been made.
-Besides that, DP nowadays is not only used in the oil industry, but also on various other types of ships.
-In addition, DP is not limited to maintaining a fixed position any more.
-One of the possibilities is sailing an exact track, useful for cablelay, pipelay, survey and other tasks.
+While the first DP ships had analog controllers and lacked redundancy, vast improvements have been made since then.
+DP is now used not only in the oil industry but also on various other types of ships.
+In addition, DP is no longer limited to maintaining a fixed position.
+One use case is sailing an exact track, which is useful for cablelay, pipelay, survey, and other tasks.

 Comparison between position-keeping options

-Other methods of position-keeping are the use of an anchor spread and the use of a jack-up barge.
+Other methods of position-keeping include using an anchor spread and a jack-up barge.
 All have their own advantages and disadvantages.